 Economic consulting

 Various advisory services are available within the FOEN to provide support for macroeconomic and environmental-economic issues.
-The main focus of the advisory services is on ex-ante and ex-post evaluations, cost-benefit analyses, economic instruments, behavioural economics, ecosystem services and transformation consultancy.
+The main focus of the advisory services is on ex-ante and ex-post evaluations.

-The aim of economic consulting is to improve the effectiveness and efficiency of environmental policy and the related environmental policy measures.
+The aim of economic consulting is to improve the effectiveness and efficiency of environmental policy and the associated measures.
 Several guidelines are available for this purpose in order to provide targeted and effective advice to the FOEN's specialist sections.

 Economic assessment of environmental measures (VOBU; ex-ante evaluation)

-Environmental policy measures (e.g. legislative projects, sets of measures and action plans) have an impact on the economy, society and the environment (economic repercussions).
-In order to study the effect of planned measures before their introduction, and to assess the efficiency of their implementation, in 2006 the FOEN developed a manual containing guidelines on how to perform an economic assessment of environmental measures (known by the German acronym VOBU)) which meets Seco's requirements for regulatory impact assessment (RIA).
+Environmental policy measures (e.g. draft legislation, sets of measures and action plans) have an impact on the economy, society and the environment (economic repercussions).
+In order to study the potential effect of planned measures before their introduction, and to assess the efficiency of their implementation, the FOEN applies guidelines on the economic assessment of environmental measures (known by the German acronym VOBU).
+These meet SECO's regulatory impact assessment (RIA) requirements and the ARE's sustainability assessment requirements.

-The guidelines for monetisation of the environmental impacts of policies allow users to easily estimate the environmental costs and benefits of regulations that have environmental implications.
+The guidelines on monetising the environmental impacts of policies allow users to easily estimate the environmental costs and benefits of regulations that have environmental implications.
 The monetisation steps are explained, the different cost rates are discussed, and the way in which uncertainties can be handled is shown.
 The potentially critical key steps are illustrated with case studies.
-These guidelines are intended to supplement the existing instruments (guidelines on the economic assessment of environmental measures (VOBU), RIA manual and sustainability assessment (SA) guidelines).
+These guidelines are intended to supplement the existing instruments (guidelines on the economic assessment of environmental measures (VOBU), RIA manual and sustainability assessment guidelines).

 Ex-post evaluation

-For the ex-post evaluation, a corresponding concept was drawn up within the FOEN, which can be requested from the Economics Section: wirtschaft@bafu.admin.ch
+Guidelines have been drawn up for persons commissioning ex-post evaluations at the FOEN; these can be requested from the Economics Section: wirtschaft@bafu.admin.ch

 Further information